GATSBI: An Online GTSP-Based Algorithm for Targeted Surface Bridge Inspection: Related Work

 \section{Related Work}

 As described earlier, frontier-based exploration is a widely-used method for 3D exploration of unknown environments~\cite{zhu20153d,da2020novel,niroui2017robot}.
-Others have proposed variants of frontier exploration, in particular, focusing on which amongst the frontiers to choose to visit next~\cite{dai2020fast,shen2012autonomous}.
-Another popular approach is to model the exploration problem as that of information gathering and choosing a path (or a frontier) that maximizes the information gain~\cite{corah2019communication,premkumar2020combining}.
-Additionally, there are Next-Best-View approaches~\cite{pito1999solution} that, as the name suggests, plan the next-best location to take an image from in order to explore the environment.
-We refer the reader to a recent, comprehensive survey on multi-robot exploration by Quattrini-Li~\cite{li2020exploration} that covers a variety of exploration strategies.
+Other works proposed variants of frontier exploration focused on choosing the next frontier to visit~\cite{dai2020fast,shen2012autonomous}.
+Another popular approach is to model the exploration problem as one of information gathering and choose a path (or a frontier) that maximizes the information gain~\cite{corah2019communication,premkumar2020combining}.
+Additionally, there are Next-Best-View approaches~\cite{pito1999solution} that, as the name suggests, plan the next-best location to take an image from to explore the environment.
+We refer the reader to a recent, comprehensive survey on multi-robot exploration by Li~\cite{li2020exploration} that covers a variety of exploration strategies.

-As shown in our simulations, generic exploration strategies are inefficient when performing targeted inspection, as in our case.
+As shown in our simulations, generic exploration strategies are inefficient when performing targeted inspection (e.g., bridge inspection).
 There has been work on designing inspection algorithms that plan paths that take into account the viewpoint considerations~\cite{peng2019adaptive,hollinger2013active,roberts2017submodular,song2020online}.
-When prior information is available, one can plan inspection paths carefully by taking into account the geometric model of the environment.
-Typically, algorithms use prior information, such as a low resolution version of the environment, to create an inspection path and obtain high-resolution measurements of the environment~\cite{peng2019adaptive,roberts2017submodular}.
-Unlike these works, we consider a scenario where the robot must plan on incrementally revealed information given no prior environmental information.
+When prior information is available, one can plan inspection paths carefully by considering the geometric model of the environment.
+Typically, algorithms use prior information, such as a low-resolution version of the environment, to create an inspection path and obtain high-resolution measurements of the environment~\cite{peng2019adaptive,roberts2017submodular}.
+Unlike these works, we consider a scenario where the robot has no prior environmental information and must plan using incrementally revealed data.